Mistralys/x4-savegame-parser/README.md

 > CAUTION: This can quickly fill your disk if you have the `X4_MONITOR_KEEP_XML`
 > option enabled.
 More information on this in the _Monitor options_ section.

+#### Windows usage

+On Windows, it is possible to add the monitor to the task bar:

+1. Right-click `run-monitor.bat`, select _Create shortcut_.
+2. Right-click the shortcut, select _Properties_.
+3. Add `cmd /c` at the beginning in the _Target_ field.
+4. Change the icon if you like.
+5. Drag the shortcut to the task bar.

+> TIP: This also works with the UI batch file.

 #### Monitor options

 ##### Keep XML files